Latest count finds Washington’s wolf population is increasing

 These efforts have kept the number of conflicts with livestock low compared to the population growth over time, Maletzke said.

+Washington State Standard, like Oregon Capital Chronicle, is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Washington State Standard maintains editorial independence.
+Contact Editor Bill Lucia for questions: info@washingtonstatestandard.com.
+Follow Washington State Standard on Facebook and Twitter.

-The post Latest count finds Washington’s wolf population is increasing appeared first on Washington State Standard.
+The post Latest count finds Washington’s wolf population is increasing appeared first on Oregon Capital Chronicle.